 Automating your accounts payable processes can be a game changer for your business.
 With Klippa SpendControl, you can easily manage your accounts payable to have a clear overview of your payments and ensure that all of your bills are paid on time.

-Klippa SpendControl uses advanced OCR technology to automatically extract and process key information from invoices, eliminating manual data entry, and speeding up the overall turnaround time.
+Klippa SpendControl uses advanced OCR technology to automatically extract and process key information from invoices with automated data entry, and speeding up the overall turnaround time.
 Watch the video below to see how our solution works in more detail.

 By using Klippa SpendControl, you can save time processing invoices, reduce errors and increase efficiency.
 It also prevents fraud by detecting duplicate invoices and cross-checking IBAN numbers on invoices with existing databases.